slotThe/slotThe.github.io/posts/phd-workflow/2022-05-01-my-phd-workflow.md

 When the abstract interests me, I usually directly download the paper into my library and open it with zathura.
-This is fully automated via [arXiv-citation]—more on that later.
+This is fully automated via [arxiv-citation]—more on that later.
 I merely have to press `C-c d` while looking at a paper and magic happens!

 <img class="pure-img" src="./elfeed.gif">